By Xiao Lu

 World Education Services

 Your field of study in university can help define your future.
 It may also correlate with what kind of career experience and salary you can expect after graduation.
-So, when you're deciding on your major, think about your passions, interests, values, and career options.
+So, when deciding on your major, think about your passions, interests, values, and career options.

 Which jobs sponsor the most H-1B visas?